chattizen/citizens-handbook/hamilton-county/mayor/index.md

 Human services provides more than 200 programs and services to county residents.

-The human services division consists of four departments: corrections, emergency services, maintenance and parks and recreation.
+The division consists of four departments: corrections, emergency services, maintenance and parks and recreation.

 ### Public Works